Director, Governance, Legal and Performance

 Due to the nature of its business, Student Research Misconduct Committee has a Committee Operating Procedure to assist with its operation and the processes to be followed at meetings.
 The procedure is provided to a student when an allegation notice is issued.

-A nominee of the Pro Vice-Chancellor (Graduate Research and Development) is secretary.
+A nominee of the Vice-President (Administration) and University Registrar is secretary.

 |22.09.20||All||Director, Governance and Legal Services||Date of Next Review extended to accommodate the committee review and self-assessment process deferred to 2021|